gitlabform/gitlabform/README.md

 You can use GitLabForm as a part of your [CCA (Continuous Configuration Automation)](https://en.wikipedia.org/wiki/Continuous_configuration_automation) pipeline.

 For example, you can run it:
-* with a schedule to unify your GitLab configuration each night, after it may have drifted from the configuration in the code during the working day.
+* with a schedule on `ALL_DEFINED` or `ALL` projects to unify your GitLab configuration, after it may have drifted from the configuration (we recommend running it each night),
-* from a webhook after a new project is created in GitLab to have have the initial config for new projects done automatically as soon as the projects are created.
+* from a webhook after a new project is created in GitLab to initialize it with a shared config.

-Example for running GitLabForm using GitLab CI is provided in the [.gitlab-ci.example.yml](.gitlab-ci.example.yml) file.
+An example for running GitLabForm using GitLab CI is provided in the [.gitlab-ci.example.yml](.gitlab-ci.example.yml) file.

 Note that as a standard best practice you should not put your GitLab access token in your `config.yml` (unless it is encrypted) for security reasons - please set it in the `GITLAB_TOKEN` environment variable instead.

 For GitLab CI a secure place to set it would be a [Secret/Protected Variable in the project configuration](https://docs.gitlab.com/ee/ci/variables/#via-the-ui).